 - Avoid a situation wherein the business could not sustain/continue in the absence.

-We should always remember that a big business starts from a small one.
+Every successful businessman started making it big after overcoming many challenges.
 May it be love, life, or career, there are challenges at every other step.
 Instead of freaking out about the constraints, we should embrace them and they will guide us.
-For new and young entrepreneurs, there are some challenges that are a bit difficult to overcome.
+For young entrepreneurs, there are some challenges that are a bit difficult to overcome.
 Let’s take a look at the following difficulties faced by new entrepreneurs.

 1. Quitting The Current Job/Career